ohbadiah/nik/content/posts/thailand-2016.md

 {{% galleryimage file="bangkok/DSC_0892.JPG" size="1037x1549" caption="I took Jinhee's picture as she took mine." %}}
 {{% galleryimage file="bangkok/DSC_0897.JPG" size="1549x1037" caption="We had been hot and crowded with foreigners, so it was surprising to suddenly be in a cooler, quiter, greener place." %}}
 {{% galleryimage file="bangkok/DSC_0898.JPG" size="1549x1037" caption="Lest we think that in a short day we could understand a city as great as Bangkok." %}}
-{{% galleryimage file="bangkok/DSC_0903.JPG" size="1549x1037" caption="We arrived at the Royal Palace and main temple just a bit too late to be admitted to thier gates." %}}
+{{% galleryimage file="bangkok/DSC_0903.JPG" size="1549x1037" caption="We arrived at the Royal Palace and main temple just a bit too late to be admitted to their gates." %}}
 {{% galleryimage file="bangkok/IMG_1009.JPG" size="3264x2448" caption="Architecture in the city center was like this, sort of European." %}}
 {{% galleryimage file="bangkok/IMG_1011.JPG" size="2448x3264" caption="Just a quaint alley that beckoned with possibility as we strolled past" %}}
 {{% galleryimage file="bangkok/IMG_1024.JPG" size="3264x2448" caption="On Sunday Jinhee and I went to this church, which we really appreciated along with its American pastor." %}}